Database Explorer

 The ref()

-method is useful if property-based access cannot be used, for example, when the table contains a column
+method is useful if property-based access cannot be used, for example, because the table contains a

 ).
 In other cases, using property-based access is recommended for better